thenewwazoo/homebridge-lutron-caseta-leap/README.md

 The authn strings are newline-escaped versions of the files you generated.

+## Enabling debugging

+In order to enable debugging, set the DEBUG environment variable in the Homebridge UI to `leap:*`.
+This will make this plugin, and its main library `lutron-leap-js` noisier.

 ## To-do and contributions

 I welcome contributions!
 I wrote this to scratch an itch (no Serena wood blind support), but would be fine with additional devices.
 To add a device: